-It’s nearly Labour weekend when those in warmer parts of New Zealand will go out and start planting summer seedlings.
-The chance of a late frost has lessened (though it’s definitely not ruled out!) and the weather will be warming up.
+At the end of October it will be Labour weekend.
+A time when those in warmer parts of New Zealand will go out and start planting summer seedlings.
+The chance of a late frost has lessened (though it’s definitely not ruled out) and the weather will be warming up.

-I like to plant a few this month to please the impatient child in me, but logical me saves the bulk of my seedlings tucked away inside until next month.
+I like to plant a few this month to please the impatient child in me, but logical me saves some of my seedlings tucked away until next month.

 Christmas potatoes planted in the last two months will be showing their big leafy tops and they’ll need compost or mulch mounded around them.
 This will keep their long stalks from breaking in the wind and will stop the potatoes popping through and turning green in the sun.